azendtech-supunr/LoanDataCreator/LoanDataCreator/LIFECYCLE_DESIGN.md

 {
   "Amounts": {
     // ...existing fields...
-    "NegativeOsProbability": 0.001,          // 0.1% chance of negative OS
-    "NegativeOsMaxFraction": 0.05,           // Max negative OS = 5% of limit
+    "InterestRateVolatility": 0.002,         // NOTE: No longer used - interest rates are now constant per facility "NegativeOsProbability": 0.001,          // 0.1% chance of negative OS "NegativeOsMaxFraction": 0.05,           // Max negative OS = 5% of limit
     "TotalOsMaxChangePerPeriod": 0.15        // Max ±15% change per period
   }
 }
 ```

+**Note**: The `InterestRateVolatility` configuration is no longer used in lifecycle-consistent generation.
+Interest rates remain constant for each facility across all periods, using the `BaseInterestRate` from `FacilityMaster`.
+This ensures consistency in line with real banking operations where loan interest rates are fixed at origination.

 ## Architecture